kks32/phd-thesis-template/README.md

     Instructions on how to use the index can be found [here](http://en.wikibooks.org/wiki/LaTeX/Indexing#Using_makeidx).

     _Note_: the package `makeidx` is used to create the index.

+*   `abstract`: This option enables only the thesis title page and the abstract with title and author to be printed.
+Ignore warnings about skipped sections.